hepabolu/programming-by-stealth/docs/pbs66.md

 My solution relies on using Bootstrap’s `.was-validated`, `.is-valid`, `.is-invalid`, `.valid-feedback` & `.invalid-feedback` CSS classes, and the `submit`, `invalid`, `input`, & `change` JavaScript events, and jQuery’s `.is()`, `.val()`, `.prop()`, `.text()`, `.empty()`, `.addClass()`, `.removeClass()`, `.show()`, `.hide()`, `.focus()`, `.on()`, `.submit()`, & `.first()` functions.
 All the relevant JavaScript code is contained within the jQuery document ready handler.

-Big-picture-wise the code is architected as follows:
+Big-picture-wise, the code is architected as follows:

 - A `<div>` with an ID has been added after each input that needs validation.
 This `<div>` will be used to display any needed feedback.
 - There is a validation function for each text box that sets the `.is-valid` or `.is-invalid` class